Summary of the International ME/CFS Conference at the Charité Fatigue Center

 There is still a long way to go before diagnosis, care and treatment of ME/CFS patients will one day become a medical and social standard.
 We at the ME/CFS Research Foundation are focussing on biomedical research, which we see as the key element in solving these problems (more on this in our research funding strategy).
 To do this, we need extensive support from private donors - patients, relatives, families, friends, associations, schools, networks, companies, initiatives, event organisers and all supporters.
 And if you can't support us directly, maybe you can share our story and motivate others to help.
 Because only together is such a feat possible.

-We fully translate donations and other support into scientifically excellent research, networking and ultimately visible successes, i.e. better ME/CFS diagnostics and therapies.
+We invest all donations and other kinds of support into scientifically excellent research, networking of researchers and ultimately visible results, i.e. better ME/CFS diagnostics and therapies.
 We are happy to work together with other organisations and initiatives - please contact us!

 We appreciate all kinds of Support!

-Please register for our Newsletter:
+Please register for our newsletter:

-And please extend our reach and follow us on:
+And please extend our reach and follow us:

 More articles